webgptorg/book/CORE.md

 _(legacy name collection)_ group together workflows, workforce, knowledge, instruments, and actions into one package.
 Entities in one organization can share resources (= import resources from each other).

+Each organization has unique URL, for example `https://promptbook.studio/my-cool-project/`.

 ## Workflow

 Represents a piece of work that has exact imput and output.

+Private pieces can be imported within the organization, public can be imported inside organization or used through unique url everywhere.
+Each workflow has unique URL, for example `https://promptbook.studio/my-cool-project/workflows/generate-website`.

-As a programmer, you can imagine workflow as async function.
+As a programmer, you can imagine workflow as async function which can be used inside your code and exposes interface with record of input and record of output parameters but hides internal implementation.

 ### Task

-Task is one step in a workflow
+Task is one step in a workflow.

 #### Task job

+Task job ...

+-   Calling LLM model
+-   Asking user
+-   Script execution
+-   Simple template

 #### Task check